 There is some confusion regarding the kidneys with the metabolite (waste product) of creatine, called 'creatinine', which is also a diagnostic criteria for kidney problems.
 This is a case of a supplement giving a 'false positive' and is in no way harmful, and can be read up more on our creatine disambiguation section.

-(Common phrases used by users for this page include kidney problems caused by the use of creatine, creatinine+kidney, creatine kidneys damage, creatine causes a false positive, creatine bad for kidneys, creatine and kedneys)
+(Common phrases used by users for this page include what to in case of too much creatine, problems that can be caused by using creatine, peer reviewed study of creatine causing kidney issues, does creatine cause kidney disease, creatine bad for kidneys, creatine and kidney disease)